14 SaaS analytics tools that will help you measure key business metrics.

 Mixpanel gives you a better understanding of how people are using your SaaS.
 You can track user events in real time to spot improvement areas.
 Once you know what can be fixed, optimize it, and use Mixpanel to measure your experiment's impact on user engagement and retention.
 You can also drill down the data to see which customers are particularly engaged and which ones are likely to churn.
 Gathering these signals allows you to act in advance and keep your monthly recurring revenue growing.

-This analytics software is well-liked by engineers and data scientists, as it allows them to build custom data pipelines.
+This SaaS analytics software is well-liked by engineers and data scientists, as it allows them to build custom data pipelines.

 Price of Mixpanel: There's a free plan with a limited number of tracked users and 90-day data history.
 Premium plans start at $89/month for 1000 monthly tracked users.